-- Students must be able to present evidence of completion of the following prior to session census date (or as otherwise advised) in order to receive a placement for Professional Experience: - A Working with Children Check or State/ Territory equivalent - Anaphylaxis training (practical and online training) (school placements only).
-Please note that Anaphylaxis training is only current for 2 years so students will need to update this, most probably at the start of their final year - · Child Protection online training (school placements only)
+- Students must be able to present evidence of completion of the following prior to session census date (or as otherwise advised) in order to receive a placement for Professional Experience: - A Working with Children Check or State/ Territory equivalent

 Students are responsible for ensuring that their evidence is current.
 Please be aware that you may need to update your training or credential during your program of study.